miloskroulik/registration/README.md

 The Registration module includes the following submodules that can be enabled to provide additional functionality.

 1. Registration Administrative Overrides - allow system administrators to override limits within registration settings.
+1. Registration Change Host - allow the host entity for an existing registration to be changed.
 1. Registration Confirmation - send confirmation emails when registrations are completed.
 1. Registration Inline Entity Form - allow registration settings to be edited on the host entity edit form.
 1. Registration Purger - automatically delete registrations and registration settings for a host entity that is deleted.